 2. Are you a full-time Inspector, how long have you been performing home inspections, and how many inspections have you completed?

 The inspector should be able to provide his or her history in the profession and perhaps even a few names as referrals.
-I have been a full-time Home Inspector for thirteen years.
-I have been licensed and insured the entire time and have performed nearly 4,000 inspections.
+I have been a full-time Home Inspector for over fifteen years and have completed over 4,000 inspections.

 3. Are you licensed and insured?

-The state of South Carolina requires home inspectors to be licensed, but does not require an Insurance policy.
-We are licensed by the state and have carried an proper business insurance policy from day one.
+The state of South Carolina requires home inspectors to be licensed, but does not require any insurance coverage.
+We are licensed by the state and have carried a General Liability and an E&O policy from day one.

 4. Do you offer to do repairs or improvements based on the inspection?